go-sql-driver/mysql/README.md

 ### Unicode support
 Since version 1.5 Go-MySQL-Driver automatically uses the collation ` utf8mb4_general_ci` by default.

-Other collations / charsets can be set using the [`collation`](#collation) DSN parameter.
+Other charsets / collations can be set using the [`charset`](#charset) or [`collation`](#collation) DSN parameter.

-Version 1.0 of the driver recommended adding `&charset=utf8` (alias for `SET NAMES utf8`) to the DSN to enable proper UTF-8 support.
-This is not necessary anymore.
-The [`collation`](#collation) parameter should be preferred to set another collation / charset than the default.
+- When only the `charset` is specified, the `SET NAMES <charset>` query is sent and the server's default collation is used.
+- When both the `charset` and `collation` are specified, the `SET NAMES <charset> COLLATE <collation>` query is sent.
+- When only the `collation` is specified, the collation is specified in the protocol handshake and the `SET NAMES` query is not sent.
+This can save one roundtrip, but note that the server may ignore the specified collation silently and use the server's default charset/collation instead.

 See http://dev.mysql.com/doc/refman/8.0/en/charset-unicode.html for more details on MySQL's Unicode support.